Tissue Regeneration | Bone Grafting

 Tissue Regeneration | Bone Grafting CATEGORY DESCRIPTION

 The most commonly used alloplastic graft materials are calcium phosphate-based ceramics such as hydroxyapatite (incompletely resorbed) and tricalcium phosphates (completely resorbed).
-Bioactive glass is more reactive than these materials, and promotes bone regeneration by releasing silica ions.
+Bioactive glass is more reactive than these materials, and promotes bone and dental tissue regeneration by releasing silica ions.
 Over time, it is fully absorbed and, when mixed with autogenous bone graft material, bioactive glass doubles natural bone regeneration.
 One newer alloplastic material is made to be syringed directly into the defect and, in many cases, eliminates the need for a matrix.

 Different types of BSMs can be combined and even hybridized, allowing for a wide range of resorption rates in formulations such as powders, granules, pastes, blocks, and custom manufactured grafts.